Brunno-DaSilva/pokemon-list-app/README.md

 ## pokemon-list-app

 This app demonstrate the use of Express servers and data handling to display a list with details about Pokemons and giving the end-user the hability to create a new pokemon through different routers.

+#### Demo: Demo can be found deployed at Heroku through the link https://pokemon-list-app.herokuapp.com/pokemon

+---

 ## Technology Used: